Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

 - public folder, base file, has the html root <div id="root"></div>
 - React uses the root div to render things
 - babel converts to old js for all the browsers
-- webpack -> makes the code efficient, creates chunks of the js, for example only sends the js related to the front page when the used access it, modulate the js
+- webpack -> make the code efficient, creates chunks of the js, for example only sends the js related to the front page when the user access it, modulates the js
-- react script build -> yarn build -> makes on file with all necessariry code, optmize and mimified
+- react script build -> yarn build -> makes on file with all necessary code, optimize and minifier
 - react script test -> yarn test -> runs all tests, in App.js
 - react script eject -> yarn eject -> spits the file if babel and webpack and u can modify.
 - setupTests.json -> imports the testing libary
-- manifest.json -> A way for people use your app without the browser? (not sure), pregressevi app.
+- manifest.json -> A way for people to use your app without the browser? (not sure), progressive app.

 # What is npx
 - npm vs npx
 - included within npm 5.2 and later
-- Tools that is used
-- When u install something using npm install package, it will be in the local folder
-- If u want to use the package in multiple projects, use -g

 # NPM commands: